CONVENTIONS

 In relation to Article 14(5) of the Constitution of the IFAA

-The process of nomination for positions on the IFAA Executive Board
+The process of nomination for positions on the IFAA Executive Committee

-Every five years, according to its Constitution, the IFAA holds elections to fill vacant positions on the IFAA Executive Board.
+Every five years, according to its Constitution, the IFAA holds elections to fill vacant positions on the IFAA Executive Committee.
 Outlined below is the process that is undertaken to fill such positions:

 In relation to Articles 15(1) and 23 of the Constitution of the IFAA: